dservidie/dynamo-data-migrations/README.md

 ### Migrate up
 This command will apply all **pending migrations** in the migrations dir picking up files in ascending order as per the name.
 If no profile is passed it will use the `AWS_PROFILE` environment variable or the AWS configuration from the `default` profile.
-If this is the first time that `up` command is executing against a particular AWS account then it also creates a `MIGRATIONS_LOG` table to hold the migrated entries.
+If this is the first time that `up` command is executing against a particular AWS account then it also creates a `MIGRATIONS_LOG_DB` table to hold the migrated entries.
 **If an an error occurred while migrating a particular file, it will stop and won't continue with the rest of the pending migrations.**

 Example: For `default` profile